Born and raised in Las Vegas, moved to Seattle in 2004, and now living in Chicago as of 2014.

 The Midwest certainly has crime like anywhere else, especially in the cities, but crime rates are low in the Midwest compared to other regions.
 According to research from Sperling's Best Places, the Midwest saw an average of 3,883 offenses per 100,000 people, below the National rate of 4,118.
 The only region with a lower crime rate was the Northeast (2,889).

 Part of the reason for this is the lack of dense population centers.
-The more people there are, the more criminals are likely to be among them and the more opportunities for crime there are.
+The more people there are, the more criminals are likely to be among them, and the more opportunities for crime there are.
 Unlike the East Coast's dense collection of cities, the Midwest has a handful of big cities, a handful of small cities, and a bevy of small towns.
-For various reasons, incidences in crime among small populations isn't high.
+For various reasons, incidences of crime among small populations aren't high.

 The Midwest has a lot of relatively safe places to live compared to major cities along the Coasts.
-Even the most dangerous Midwestern cities, such as Topeka, KS, aren't nearly as crime-heavy as the likes of Detroit, Houston, or Miami.
-Also (not that any crime is good crime) many of the offenses in the Midwest are relatively petty crimes, such as theft, vandalism, or drug possession.
+Even the most dangerous Midwestern cities, such as Topeka, Kansas, aren't nearly as crime-heavy as the likes of Detroit, Houston, or Miami.
+Also (not that any crime is good crime), many of the offenses in the Midwest are relatively petty crimes, such as theft, vandalism, or drug possession.
 You don't see many murders, muggings, rapes, and other violent attacks.
 There's no great need to watch your back.

 Drawbacks to Midwest Life